kip-hart/MicroStructPy/docs/source/package_guide.rst

 1. Pack Geometries into Domain
 ------------------------------

-The standard domain is a geometry from the :any:`microstructpy.geometry`.
+The standard domain is a geometry from the :mod:`microstructpy.geometry`.
 To pack the geometries into the domain, the centers of the seeds are specified such that there is a tolerable about of overlap with other seeds, if any.